Lucca-mito/pybr-journal/README.md

 ## Feb 23
 Third meeting.
 CS 81c confirmed.

 Created `pybr-parser-playground` branch with a new file, `playground.c`, where I'll play around with the parser internals (particularly the functions I found on Feb 18) to understand how to use them.
+Moved this journal to GitHub.
+Didn't like GitHub Pages, so I'll maintain the journal as the README of its own repo.

 ## Feb 27
 I found the header file where the `mod_ty` type is defined, as well as the one where the `_PyParser_ASTFromString` function (and `_PyParser_ASTFromFile`, but that's later) is defined.
 So I'm able to use these symbols in `playground.c`.
 But `run_mod` isn't in any header files (I checked).
 I'm able to use it in `playground.c` if I `#include pythonrun.c`, but my understanding is that including `.c` files is a bad idea.
 So if there are symbols from the parser internals that I want to use in `playground.h`, but these symbols aren't in any header files, I guess I just... add them to a new header file?
 Or I can also just copy-and-paste the symbols I want into `playground.c`.
 Both feel hacky.